We can finally transfer Nintendo Switch game data without redownloading it

 Note: Some Nintendo Switch game data isn't capable of moving between internal storage and the microSD card.
 So while this update will work for the majority of data on the Switch, it won't work for all of it.
-If you want to see all details for the 10.0.0 update, click here.
+If you want to see all details, click here.

 - Select System Settings from the main Switch menu.